Exercise Ardent: Bomber Command conclusions

 Overall, however, the exercise demonstrated what they already assumed; the older bombers were no match for the new generation of fighters, and that the successful defensive operations against these aircraft would be "highly misleading" in terms of indicating whether Fighter Command could be effective.
 They noted that "Despite the improvements to the defence organization, and in particular the use of jet fighters, the interception rate showed no improvement over that achieved by the former Mosquito fighters.
 The total number of interceptions made by fighters was larger but this was simply because there were more fighters."
 They noted that the low performance might be due to the limited endurance of the jets, which limited them to about two interceptions per sortie, while the Mosquitos were known to make many interceptions in a single mission.

 Ultimately the main learning opportunity for Bomber Command was the effective use of jamming.
-In particular, they learned that the trick to use against jet-powered aircraft was not to attempt to draw the fighters away from the bombers, as had been the case in WWII, because the jet fighters could quickly catch the bombers when they appeared.
+In particular, they learned that the trick to use against jet-powered aircraft was not to attempt to draw the fighters away from the bombers, as had been the case in WWII, because the jet fighters could quickly reposition against the bombers when the jamming aircraft moved away.
 Instead, the jammers should be used to draw the fighters into the air in advance of the bomber's arrival, timing it so the fighters would run out of fuel and return to base just as the bombers appeared.

 Fighter Command conclusions

-Fighter Command published a series of reports on Ardent that put a somewhat more positive spin on the events, but ultimately also identified a number of major issues.
+Fighter Command published a series of reports on Ardent that put a somewhat more positive spin on the events, but ultimately also identified a number of major problems.
 On the topic of the Canberras, they noted that "Out of 23 interception attempts under GCI control only 11 resulted in sightings.
 The majority of the failures were due to late scramble action.
 The exercise showed that speedier control action is absolutely essential if interceptions are to be effected before the bombers attack their targets."

-A notable outcome was the fact that all of the day fighters had roughly the same success rate against the Canberras, around 50 to 60%.
+A notable outcome was that all of the day fighters had roughly the same success rate against the Canberras, around 50 to 60%.
 This was true of both the swept-wing Sabres as well as the older generation straight-wing Meteors.
 The only aircraft to produce a notably worse showing were the Vampires, but this was accounted for by noting that these aircraft were based "outside the Metropolitan and Eastern Sectors where the bulk of the simulated jet bomber activity took place" and were thus flying greater distances.

 In contrast, their conclusions on the night fighters were decidedly less impressive.
 "There has been no sensible change in the effectiveness per fighter sortie due largely to the shortcomings of the control, and the slow bomber speeds masking the effects of the higher performance of the night fighters."
 They also noted that the entire system was largely incapable of dealing with shallow penetrations into the mainland, with those under 50 miles suffering little.
 This demanded more early warning time.